5 Ways to Boost Clinical Judgment Skills in Nursing Education

 - Small group discussions or individual thought work

 - Incorporate flipped classroom assignments using virtual simulation

-The purpose of the “Think-Pair-Share” method of learning is to combine individual and collaborative learning by layering elements of self-sufficient study and conclusion-formulation with collaborative examination of information and evaluation of differing perspectives.
+The “Think-Pair-Share” method of learning combines individual and collaborative learning by layering elements of self-sufficient study and conclusion-formulation with collaborative examination of information and evaluation of differing perspectives.